Upper Cape Cod Regional Technical School

 As a regional school, Upper Cape Cod Tech functions as its own district and serves students from five nearby communities, all of which are located in the Upper Cape region of Cape Cod.
 Upper Cape Tech serves students from the towns of Bourne, Falmouth, Sandwich, Wareham, and Marion.

-The school's mascot is the Rams, and the school's colors are Royal Blue and White.

 Upper Cape Tech also hosts Doran Park, home field of the Cape Cod Baseball League's Bourne Braves.

 Demographics

 Technical programs

 Upper Cape Tech currently offers 15 vocational and technical shop programs to students.
 The offered shops are listed below: